 Happy New Year!
-As 2019 kicks off, it’s a great time to make a resolution: to go stargazing and appreciate the night sky more!
+As 2021 kicks off, it’s a great time to make a resolution: to go stargazing and appreciate the night sky more!
 While January has fewer night sky events than December, it’s still a great chance to start the new year out with some quite solitude under the star.s

-As if three days of stargazing wasn’t exciting enough – there’s a meteor shower to look for, peaking on January 4th.
-The Quadrantids, the first meteor shower of the year, is expected to peak on January 4th.
+For the first astronomy event you can see this year, there’s a meteor shower to look for.
+The Quadrantids, the first meteor shower of the year, is expected to peak on January 3rd.
 On that night, look for a maximum of 80 meteors per hour radiating from a point in the northern sky.
 It’s important to note that the Quadrantids, while an active shower, may see maximum activity for only a few hours on the peak night.

 As a tip, you don’t need to look at the northern sky to see the meteors.
 Instead, scan the whole northern half of the sky to try and see these somewhat faint meteors as they appear.

 January 10 – Conjunction of Neptune and Ceres

 Want an excuse to pull out that new telescope or binoculars you got for the holidays?
 Here’s your first opportunity: on the night of January 10th, distant Neptune and dwarf planet Ceres will be in conjunction.
 Neptune will pass within 8°37′ to the of Ceres in the constellation Aquarius.

 You definitely need magnification to see these two solar system objects, and they won’t appear close enough together to fit within the single view field of a telescope or binoculars (unlike the Great Conjunction).
 The best way to find them is through a star-finder app (we prefer one called “Night Sky”) or using your telescope’s star-tracker function.

 January 11 – Conjunction of the Moon and Venus